justanhduc/task-spooler/README.md

 ```
 ./install_make
 ```
 to use Makefile.
-If Task Spooler has already been installed and you want to reinstall, execute
+If Task Spooler has already been installed, and you want to reinstall, execute

 ```
 ./reinstall